dbvisel/finnegans-wake/README.md

 it will attempt to go to page 250; otherwise, it starts at the beginning.

-If you don't like the defaults, you can change the widths of the left and right frames by changing the values after "leftwidth" and "rightwidth" respectively:
+If you don't like the defaults, you can change the widths of the left and right frames by changing the numbers after "leftwidth" and "rightwidth" respectively:

 http://withhiddennoise.net/tempo/finneganswake.html?leftwidth=500&rightwidth=700&page=250